 At St Martin's CE (Aided) Primary School we always try to work within a positive framework, keeping parents and, as necessary, governors informed.
-We understand that all children have make mistakes and on occasions need support to make the correct behaviour choices.
+We understand that all children make mistakes and on occasions need support to make the correct behaviour choices.
 However, a few children present with persistent and, on occasion, disturbing behaviours, and when this is the case we seek support and advice from:

 - General Practitioners and hospital staff,

 - Educational Psychology,

-- School Health.
+- School Health,

-- Children's Services.
+- Children's Services,

 - Primary Behaviour Support,

 - Child and Adolescent Mental Health Services,

 - Youth Crime Prevention Service,

-- Early Help Hub,
+- Early Help Hub.

-- Supporting Troubled Families programme.